Digital divide: Solutions

-In the year 2000, the United Nations Volunteers (UNV) program launched its Online Volunteering service, which uses ICT as a vehicle for and in support of volunteering.
+In 2000, the United Nations Volunteers (UNV) program launched its Online Volunteering service, which uses ICT as a vehicle for and in support of volunteering.
 It constitutes an example of a volunteering initiative that effectively contributes to bridge the digital divide.
 ICT-enabled volunteering has a clear added value for development.
-If more people collaborate online with more development institutions and initiatives, this will imply an increase in person-hours dedicated to development cooperation at essentially no additional cost.
+If more people collaborate online with more development institutions and initiatives, this will result in an increase in person-hours dedicated to development cooperation at essentially no additional cost.
 This is the most visible effect of online volunteering for human development.

+Community-based nonprofit organizations in the United States have addressed the digital divide by providing free STEAM education, device access, and technology workforce training to underrepresented youth, including Black and Latino students in urban areas who lack reliable access to digital tools and broadband internet.

 Since May 17, 2006, the United Nations has raised awareness of the divide by way of the World Information Society Day.
 In 2001, it set up the Information and Communications Technology (ICT) Task Force.
 Later UN initiatives in this area are the World Summit on the Information Society since 2003, and the Internet Governance Forum, set up in 2006.

 As of 2009, the borderline between ICT as a necessity good and ICT as a luxury good was roughly around US$10 per person per month, or US$120 per year, which means that people consider ICT expenditure of US$120 per year as a basic necessity.
 Since more than 40% of the world population lives on less than US$2 per day, and around 20% live on less than US$1 per day (or less than US$365 per year), these income segments would have to spend one third of their income on ICT (120/365 = 33%).
 The global average of ICT spending is at a mere 3% of income.

-Potential solutions include driving down the costs of ICT, which includes low-cost technologies and shared access through Telecentres.
+Potential solutions include reducing ICT costs through low-cost technologies and shared access via Telecentres.

-In 2022, the US Federal Communications Commission started a proceeding "to prevent and eliminate digital discrimination and ensure that all people of the United States benefit from equal access to broadband internet access service, consistent with Congress's direction in the Infrastructure Investment and Jobs Act.
+In 2022, the US Federal Communications Commission started a proceeding "to prevent and eliminate digital discrimination and ensure that all people of the United States benefit from equal access to broadband internet access service, consistent with Congress's direction in the Infrastructure Investment and Jobs Act".

 Social media websites serve as both manifestations of and means by which to combat the digital divide.
 The former describes phenomena such as the divided users' demographics that make up sites such as Facebook, WordPress and Instagram.
 Each of these sites hosts communities that engage with otherwise marginalized populations.